itstommymorgan/vim_config/README.markdown

 a similar fashion to the UNIX command `tail -f` (hence the name).
 This is mostly included as a dependency to Rails.vim, but you can use it on its own via the `:Tail` command.

+### VimClojure ###

+VimClojure provides some syntax coloring, etc. for the Clojure language.
+It can also provide a lot more if you want to set up a server that it can communicate to.
+I don't, so the setup here is pretty simple.
+Check the website for instructions if you're curious on what else it can do, though.

 ### YankRing ###